 Running an online business means putting a lot of information out there, about your brand, your products, and even yourself.
 Privacy is of paramount importance; without adequate security and protection, your business could fall prey to cyber crime and potentially lose devastating amounts of money.

-By ensuring that all work devices, along with your software, are fully up to date with the latest cybersecurity software, you can guarantee that your company will be protected from criminals or scammers.
+When it comes to your employees, by ensuring that all work devices, along with your software, are fully up to date with the latest cybersecurity software, you can guarantee that your company will be protected from criminals or scammers.

 If you are part of your branding – meaning, your face, name and personal information are incorporated in the branding of the small business – ensure that your personal information is protected.